How Cocaine Is Made and Its Dangers

 Who Controls the Cocaine Trade?

 Mexican cartels formerly operated as junior partners for the Colombian cartels.
 But crackdowns on the Caribbean route and on Colombian cartels led to Mexican cartels playing a larger role in trafficking cocaine to North America.
-They began to collect more of the profits from the cocaine trade.3Mexican cartels also operate labs in Central and South America to process coca leaves into cocaine.
-They have expanded their cocaine distribution efforts to Africa, Asia, Australia and Europe.3
+As a result, they began to collect more of the profits from the cocaine trade.12

 Need Help With Cocaine Addiction?

-Inpatient treatment programs for drug or alcohol addiction are those in which a person lives in the treatment facility to receive 24/7 care and support for their substance use disorder.
+- Inpatient treatment programs for drug or alcohol addiction are those in which a person lives in the treatment facility to receive 24/7 care and support for their substance use disorder.
 This may include various types of individual and group therapy, detox, treatment for co-occurring mental health conditions, amenities and aftercare programs.
 The program may be 28 or 30 days, 60 days or 90 days long.
-Depending on the level of care determined by a clinician, a person may also need medically managed inpatient services, which offer 24-hour nursing care and physician care for the most acute instances of cocaine addiction and occurring medical or mental health conditions.10
+Depending on the level of care determined by a clinician, a person may also need medically managed inpatient services, which offer 24-hour nursing care and physician care for the most acute instances of cocaine addiction and occurring medical or mental health conditions.16

-Outpatient treatment programs can include many of the same therapeutic offerings and services as inpatient treatment but do not require people to stay in the facility.
+- Outpatient treatment programs can include many of the same therapeutic offerings and services as inpatient treatment but do not require people to stay in the facility.
 This allows people to continue working and/or going to school while they actively pursue recovery.

-12-Step programs involve attending support groups that provide peer support to people as they recover from substance use disorders and other compulsive behaviors.
+- 12-Step programs involve attending support groups that provide peer support to people as they recover from substance use disorders and other compulsive behaviors.
 They can help people address behavioral struggles and common triggers associated with their addiction while gaining valuable tools to take on their recovery journey.

 If you or a loved one is ready to get help for cocaine addiction, American Addiction Centers is here to help.
 Our compassionate navigators understand the struggles associated with substance use disorders and can help you understand treatment options to make sure you choose the treatment type that meets your needs.
-Contact us today at to get started on the road to recovery.
-You can also check your insurance coverage online now to determine whether your insurance provider will cover rehabilitation treatment.

 Articles Related to Cocaine Addiction and Treatment